Will Norton Jr.

 Title: Associate Professor

 Deb Halpern Wenger, a 17-year broadcast news veteran, is an associate professor and director of undergraduate studies in journalism at the University of Mississippi.
 Prior to her academic appointments, Wenger was assistant news director at WFLA-TV in Tampa, Fla.
 Wenger conducts multimedia training in newsrooms around the country and is coauthor of the broadcast, online and multimedia journalism curricula for the Society of Professional Journalists’ Newsroom Training Program.
 She is also co-author of the book, “Advancing the Story: Broadcast Journalism in a Multimedia World.”
 Her thoughts about new media can be found at www.advancingthestory.com.
+Listen to a recent podcast from Sage Publications on what her research suggests for broadcast journalism programs.
+View list of publications.

 Kathleen Woodruff Wickham